Trying to find an Asheville wine bar in the sea of beer? It’s possible! Don’t miss these delicious wine bars in

 Located on a spooky hill during the fall fog, encounter old chimneys in a gorgeous treehouse-vibe tasting room.

 We tend to lump Marked Tree in with the equally stellar Hendersonville wineries.

 8. Wine Bar At Biltmore Winery

 Did you know that Biltmore’s winery used to house the former dairy?
 In fact, that beautiful tunnel that you walk down to enter the winery used to be full of cow….yea…

-Biltmore offers a variety of activities for wine lovers, including a wine bar.
+Biltmore offers a variety of activities for wine lovers, including a wine bar in Asheville.
 You will need a ticket, overnight property reservation, or an annual pass to enter the estate, though.

 After wine tasting at the winery or on a special tour, pull up a seat at the bar inside Biltmore’s winery.

 Or, head across the way to Biltmore’s Wine Bar.
 Wine bottles flank the walls.

 Drink wine outside in Antler Hill Village or on their patio next to the wine bar.
 Nothing beats a Biltmore charcuterie board either.